MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 ### Configure and test your prompt

-Use the following screenshot to guide you through configuring and testing your prompt.
+Use the following screenshot as a guide to build and test your prompt.

 :::image type="content" source="media/create-a-custom-prompt/configure-test.png" alt-text="Screenshot of the steps to configure and test your prompt.":::